sweattep/modern_quotes/README.md

 >If something is important enough to merit significant investment, it's also likely to be complicated enough that efficacy must be prioritized over ease.

 >There was no diversity and almost no accuracy among the characters of color at all.

+>the current status quo that fosters a climate of misclassification of millions of workers as overtime exempt which robs them both of wages and their own personal time